 Location and how to reach your meeting point

 The meeting point for this tour is Piazza San Bartolomeo all’Isola on the Tiber Island.
 Right between the Fatebenefratelli Ospital and San Bartolomeo all’Isola Basilica.

 Located between the Trastevere neighborhood and the Jewish Ghetto, it’s pretty easy to reach.
-If you are coming from Trastevere railway station, you can take the tram n.
-8 and get off at Belli stop.
-If you are in Trastevere neighborhood, you can reach on foot and once along the Lungotevere, you cross Ponte Cestio Bridge and you’ll immediately spot the church and your guide.
+If you are coming from Trastevere railway station, you can take tram 8 and get off at Belli stop.
+If you are in the Trastevere neighborhood, you can reach on foot, and once along the Lungotevere, you cross Ponte Cestio Bridge and you’ll immediately spot the church and your guide.

 If you are coming from the Jewish Ghetto, you will need to cross the ancient Ponte Fabricio bridge from Lungotevere de’ Cenci and you will be quickly at your meeting point.

 Why take this Trastevere food walking tour in Rome?

 If it’s your first time in Rome and you are not familiar with the flavors of the local cuisine, this Trastevere food tour is for you.
 As this is part of the city center, it’s easy to fall into the tourist trap.
 This is one of the main reasons I recommend booking a tour with a local expert.

 Not only you will enjoy an evening of delicious food, but you will also get to know the right places where to eat authentic Italian cuisine rather than tourist menus.
 Trastevere is very popular among tourists as well as locals, and it’s important to know where to go.